mikemc/vivo-vitro/sample-data/README.md

   the plate, plus columns for each sequencing center indicating whether the well was filled on that plate.

+## QC data from sequencing centers

+### a1-index-qc.csv

+TODO

+### s1-picogreen-results.csv: DNA concentrations measured by Center S1

+S1 DNA concentrations were measured via PicoGreen assay.

+Columns:

+1. sample_id: The sample id's that we submitted to S1; these are actually the specimen ids.
+1. well: Plate well in the format `A01`
+1. dna_conc_s1: DNA concentrations measured by S1, in ng/uL

+### s2-qubit-results.csv: DNA concentrations measured from Center S2

+S2 DNA concentrations were measured via Qubit assay.

+Columns:

+1. index: Index from 1:`n_samples`
+1. well: Plate well in the format `A01`; also the sample names we submitted and that were used by S2
+1. dna_conc_s2: DNA concentrations measured by S2, in ng/uL
+1. dna_conc_submitted: DNA concentrations that we reported to S2, in ng/uL

 ## Sample data for sequencing results

 * See the results/ folder for sample data to link with sequencing results.